 - Vitamin D – Take calcium supplements alongside a vitamin D supplement since it increases calcium absorption significantly.

 - Dose at one time – Take a maximum of 500-600 mg of calcium at any one time to maximize absorption.

 - Iron – Avoid taking calcium supplements at the same time as iron supplements since they compete for absorption.

 - Sodium – Be mindful of your sodium intake since high sodium diets increase calcium losses in the urine.

 - Caffeine – Coffee and tea have a moderate impact on calcium loss in the urine although 1 cup of coffee results in a loss of only 2-3 mg of calcium so the loss is considered insignificant.

-- Phytic acid & oxalic acid – Phytic acid naturally found in foods such as whole grains, beans and nuts as well as oxalic acid found in foods such as spinach, sweet potatoes, rhubarb and beans can reduce calcium absorption.
-Note however though that the DRI’s accommodate for this and if you are consuming a varied diet there is little reason to worry.
+- Phytic acid & oxalic acid – Phytic acid naturally found in foods such as whole grains, beans, and nuts as well as oxalic acid found in foods such as spinach, sweet potatoes, rhubarb and beans can reduce calcium absorption.
+Note however though that the amount of calcium recommended in the Dietary Reference Intake table above does accommodate for this.
+If you are consuming a varied diet there is little reason to worry.

 - Some medications – Some medications can decrease calcium absorption so it is best to speak to your doctor and pharmacist for further advice.

 - Alcohol – Limit alcohol to no more than 2-3 drinks per day since too much alcohol negatively influences calcium and vitamin D absorption.

 Looking for more nutrition advice from trusted Registered Dietitians?
 Sign up for our free weekly nutrition newsletter for our latest articles, videos and recipes on healthy eating here: Our Free Nutrition Newsletter